DimitarMalamski/SOFFT-Dashboard/README.md

 | `backend/dev`  | Integration branch for back-end features                     |
 | `feature/*`    | Short-lived branches for tasks/features                      |

-> We usually merge **feature → main** directly.
-Use `dev` only when we need a shared staging branch to test multiple features together.
 > Flow is: feature → frontend/dev / backend/dev → dev → main.

 ---